Empirical Individual State Observability: Discussion

 \textit{Limitations and practical recommendations.} We recommend scaling state variable units such that all states are as comparable in magnitude over time as possible, and scaling outputs according to their expected noise levels.
 Normalizing the outputs is not recommended, as this would change the interpretation of the singular values of $\hat{\mathcal{O}}_\varepsilon^{\vect{e}_j}$ with respect to the states themselves.
 E-ISO has three hyper-parameters that may require tuning, or a methodical sweep.
-When state values are scaled from $0.1$ to $10$, we recommend starting with: $\alpha=10^{-6}, \beta=10^{-3}, \sigma_0=10^{-7}$.
-For large systems, we suggest increasing $\alpha$ and $\beta$ to find sparse sets of $\mathcal{O}_\varepsilon$, at the expense of reconstruction tolerance.
+When state values are scaled from $0.1$ to $10$, we recommend starting with: $\alpha=10^{-6}, \beta=10^{-3}$.
+For systems with a large number of states and/or measurements, we suggest increasing $\alpha$ and $\beta$ to find sparse sets of $\mathcal{O}_\varepsilon$, at the expense of reconstruction tolerance.
+When choosing the singular value threshold ${\sigma}_{0}$, for which to calculate the rank-truncated condition number, it is generally critical to pick a value that excludes any singular values that are not required to reconstruct the state variable of interest.
+As a test, a rank-truncated observability matrix can be constructed from a subset of the singular values of the full observability matrix $\mathcal{O}_\varepsilon$.
+This procedure can be iterated starting from the largest singular value until the state variable of interest can be reconstructed within the $\beta$ tolerance from the rank-truncated observability matrix---and the last value of the smallest singular value required can be set as the ${\sigma}_{0}$ threshold.
+Without this routine, an arbitrary chosen ${\sigma}_{0}$ can lead to inaccurate condition numbers.
+When possible, for smaller systems, this method of choosing ${\sigma}_{0}$ combined with evaluating every possible combination of rows will yield the most accurate condition numbers for individual states variables.
+We provide an example of this implementation on the E-ISO GitHub.
 E-ISO can become computationally cumbersome for large systems.
 Rather than implement E-ISO in real-time for trajectory planning, we recommend using E-ISO to identify trajectory motifs a priori (e.g. turning or accelerating), and using these motifs to rank active sensing trajectories.

 \textit{Applications.} E-ISO provides a practical solution to the open problem of methodically discovering trajectories that guarantee observability of specific state variables (or parameters) in partially observable (nonlinear) systems \cite{mania2022active}.
 E-ISO's focus on individual state variables can serve as a practical generalization to full state methods such as empirical Gramian-based observability methods, and sparse sensor selection algorithms \cite{manohar2018data}.
 In particular, E-ISO goes beyond established methods like Kalman canonical decomposition, which can be used to find the observable subspace, but does not single out individual state variables within that subspace.
 Beyond sensor selection and trajectory planning, E-ISO can also be used to curate data prior to building bespoke observers using data-hungry machine learning methods to limit extraneous/unobservable information.
 E-ISO results could also be incorporated into partial update Kalman filters that use observability measures to throttle state estimation \cite{humberto2021}.
 Finally, E-ISO can be used as an elegant analysis and hypothesis generation tool for understanding active sensing in biological systems that may not be concerned with full state estimation.